article banner

 Constructing a background scope

 When you need to start an asynchronous coroutine, you need a scope.
-Using a scope from a suspending function bounds this coroutine to the caller coroutine.
+Using a scope from a suspending function binds this coroutine to the caller coroutine.
 If you want to start a new process, you need a custom scope.
 This scope is typically injected via the constructor, and we typically name it scope or backgroundScope.

 class CacheRefreshService( private val userService: UserService, private val newsService: NewsService, private val backgroundScope: CoroutineScope, ) { fun refresh() { scope.launch { userService.refresh() newsService.refresh() } } } class DataSyncManager( backgroundScope: CoroutineScope, ) { init { backgroundScope.launch { while (isActive) { retryOnFailure { syncDataWithServer() delay(syncIntervalMillis) } } } } // ... }